whid-injector/BRUSCHETTA-board/README.md

  <img src="https://github.com/whid-injector/BRUSCHETTA-board/assets/26245612/f1694cbb-7c0c-4142-8442-79680e0e944c" width=25% height=25%/>

+⚠️ **IMPORTANT REMINDER** ⚠️
+If you plan to use the BRUSCHETTA-Board as UART and/or JTAG debugger REMEMBER to first unplug any I2C and SPI device that may keep busy the data lines!!!
+Otherwise it will create communication issues!!!

 ## Operating Modes<br>
 BRUSCHETTA-board has 4 Operating Modes, however the ones that you will need most are Mode 2 (UART1+I2C+SPI-VCP) and Mode 4 (UART1+JTAG).
 **To switch between them you have to set use the DPI-switch S1 & S2:<br>**